grcvhon/atm-analysis/genetic_layer/README.md

-# Generating spatial genetic layer to incorporate in species distribution modelling
+# Generate a spatial genetic layer for species distribution modelling

 This directory contains code and input data for generating a spatial genetic layer from kriged (interpolated) ancestry coefficients across the seascape.